vlutton/encore-ui/docs/ui-setup.md

 Because we're focused on delivering fast and continually improving, some components may be less stable/polished than others.
 To help with this, we're following the pattern set forth by the [Node Stability Index](http://nodejs.org/api/documentation.html#documentation_stability_index).
 To quote:

-"Throughout the documentation, you will see indications of a section's stability.
+> Throughout the documentation, you will see indications of a section's stability.
 The Node.js API is still somewhat changing, and as it matures, certain parts are more reliable than others.
 Some are so proven, and so relied upon, that they are unlikely to ever change at all.
-Others are brand new and experimental, or known to be hazardous and in the process of being redesigned."
+Others are brand new and experimental, or known to be hazardous and in the process of being redesigned.

-Each component should be marked with a stability value.
-This should reflect where it is in its lifecycle.
-All components should start as experimental, and then move towards stable as it's polished.
-You can always find the stability index of a component in the README.md doc in the component directory.
+Each component is marked with a stability value.
+This reflects where it is in its lifecycle.
+All components should start as experimental and then move towards stable as it's polished.
+You can always find the stability index of a component in the README.md doc in the component's directory.